yujiri8/yujiri.xyz/argument/the_origin_of_consciousness.md

 > Human babies tend to develop this ability around the time they turn 8 months.

 This is an absurdly high guess even if you don't count recognizing their parents as object permanence, which I'm not sure why you wouldn't.
 Our experience with [the soul's instinct](/protagonism/soul_anatomy) indicates that any being with such an instinct learns this fundamental concept after the first few hours of experience with it.
-The only thing I can think of that would impede it from happening on day 1 with non-people objects is newborns not having clear vision, which I've heard they don't, so I won't argue it happens on day 1, but I know from experience with four toddlers in my life that it happens a long time before 8 months.
+The only thing I can think of that would impede it from happening on day 1 with non-people objects is newborns not having clear vision, which I've heard they don't, so I won't argue it happens on day 1, but I've witnessed four toddlers get there before 8 months.

-[According to even some other materialists, his info is outdated and it happens at 2-3 months](https://www.healthline.com/health/parenting/object-permanence#age) (although they go on to say 4-7 months, after describing the concept without using its name and saying 2-3).
+[According to even some other materialists, his info is outdated and it happens at 2-3 months](https://www.healthline.com/health/parenting/object-permanence#age) (although they go on to say 4-7, after describing the concept without using its name and saying 2-3).

 #### 6:27 - 6:45

-> (He finally mentions that memory suggests a sense of time.)
+> (He mentions that memory suggests a sense of time.)
 A sense of time, is a big step on the ladder of consciousness.
 It may also enable oneself to look forward from the present moment and anticipate the future.

 Yes, a sense of time is a major corollary of consciousness.
 I've still heard nothing about how or why natural selection created consciousness from unconsciousness.